goradd/got/README.md

 ## Features

 - **High performance**.
-The templates utilize write buffers, which are known to be the fastest way to write strings in go.
 Since the resulting template is go code, your template will be compiled to fast machine code.
 - **Easy to use**.
 The templates themselves are embedded into your go code.
 The template language is pretty simple and you can do a lot with only a few tags.
 You can switch into and out of go code at will.
-Tags are Mustache-like, so somewhat go idiomatic.
+Tags are Mustache-like, so similar to Go's template engine.
 - **Flexible**.
 The template language makes very few assumptions about the go environment it is in.
 Most other template engines require you to call the template with a specific function signature. **GoT** gives you the freedom to call your templates how you want.